ACF

 Scope and Coverage

-The regulation establishes import controls for the following categories:
+The regulation establishes import controls for the following chemical categories:

 Import Licensing and Verification

-Importers must hold appropriate business permits and import approvals before goods enter Indonesia’s customs territory, using the regime defined in the regulation:
+Importers must hold appropriate business permits and import approvals before goods enter Indonesia’s customs territory, in line with the following framework:

 • IT (Importir Terdaftar / Registered Importer),